georgian-io/GAL/GenAI for Vision/introduction.md

 # GenAI for Vision

-With the massive hype around LLMs, it might be easy to forget about the amazing things happening over on the vision side of things.
-Fear not!
-We'll explore it all here.
+With the hype around LLMs, it might be easy to forget about everything happening with vision.
+We'll explore those developments here.

-Now broadly speaking there are two major categories of models to consider.
-The first is the more hyped up side of text-to-image models.
-These models do exactly that - converts an input text into an output image.
-However the usecases for these models is mostly limited to the more creative fields.
-The second category which is likely to be more of interest is the image-to-text category.
-This includes usecases like visual question-answering and summarization.
-In this repository, we cover both sides of this topic.
+Broadly speaking, there are two major categories of models to consider.
+The first is text-to-image models.
+These models do exactly that: convert text input into an image output.
+However, the use cases for these models are mostly limited to more creative fields.
+The second category is image-to-text.
+This includes use cases like visual question-answering and summarization.
+In this repository, we cover both categories.

-You can visit the `text-to-image.md` and `image-to-text.md` files respectively for more information on the two!
+You can visit the `text-to-image.md` and `image-to-text.md` files respectively for more information.
 You can also find examples from both categories in the `examples` folder.